VisualNeuroscienceLaboratory/mountainsort_examples/movREADME.md

 ~~~~
 Go to your browser and go to localhost:8888, a jupyter notebook will pop up

-8: Run the python pipeline
+7:
 * Set things up to look only in the folder you are storing things in.
+Set the channels you wish to analyze.
 * Run the cells of the jupyter notebook.

 9a: If you are comfortable using Xquartz, then you need not transfer files to a computer with mountainview.